Other Contests: CQ WW CQ WPX CQ WW RTTY CQ WPX RTTY CQ 160 CQ VHF WW DIGI

 Rules

-The 2024 CQ World-Wide VHF Contest
+The 2025 CQ World-Wide VHF Contest

-Begins: 1800 UTC Saturday, July 20, 2024
+Begins: 1200 UTC Saturday, July 5, 2025

-Ends: 2100 UTC Sunday, July 21, 2024
+Ends: 1200 UTC Sunday, July 6, 2025

 The objectives of this contest are for amateurs around the world to contact as many amateurs as possible in the contest period, to promote VHF, to allow VHF operators the opportunity to experience the enhanced propagation available at this time of year, and for interested amateurs to collect VHF Maidenhead grid locators for award credits.

 All amateur radio frequencies on 50 MHz (6 meters) and 144 MHz (2 meters) may be used as authorized by local law and license class.
-Note exceptions in Rule XI for common repeater frequencies and 146.52 MHz.

 Callsign and Maidenhead grid locator (4 characters, e.g., EM15).
 Signal reports are not required and should not be included in the log entry.

-1. A rover station becomes a new QSO to the stations working him or her when that rover changes grid locator.
+1. A Rover station becomes a new QSO to the stations working him or her when that rover changes grid locator.

 2. The grid locator is the four-character Maidenhead grid (e.g. EM15).